WOVA-CD: History

 The market's first-ever locally based Fox affiliate was originally seen on a second digital subchannel of WTAP.
 Prior to that launch, the Parkersburg–Marietta market did not have a Fox affiliate of its own.
 Cable systems on the West Virginia side of the market piped in WVAH-TV from Charleston, while cable systems on the Ohio side and satellite systems in the region carried WTTE from Columbus; both stations are owned by Cunningham Broadcasting and operated by Sinclair Broadcast Group via local marketing agreements.
 On April 10, 2006, WTAP launched its Fox-affiliated second digital subchannel to serve as the area's first outlet for the network.
 To make the new service possible, the big three affiliate underwent a technical transformation.
 It carved out a new digital, high-definition-ready master control room from space previously used for storage.
 WTAP also installed an entirely digital production room.
-Despite the market gaining its own Fox affiliate, WVAH and WTTE continue to be offered on area cable systems.
+Despite the market gaining its own Fox affiliate, WVAH continue to be offered on area cable systems.

 WOVA was born out of then-license holder Wood Investments LLC's sale of two low-power station licenses on channel 22 (previously holding the callsign WVEX-LP) and another station on UHF channel 47 (then using the callsign WWVX-LP) to Gray Television on April 10, 2012, for $66,000.
 Gray filed an application with the Federal Communications Commission (FCC) to change the callsign of WVEX-LP to WOVA-LP on July 18, 2012, and changed its city of license from Marietta to Parkersburg.
 On September 3, 2012, Fox programming moved to this new low-powered station after which WTAP-DT2 was shut down.
 The move allowed Fox programming to be broadcast over the air in high definition.
 On October 1, 2012, the station changed its call sign to WOVA-LD.

 On September 1, 2018, a 720p HD feed (branded as "Parkersburg's CW 15/21") of The CW's national CW Plus service was added to subchannel 22.2; prior to September 1, 2018, WQCW from the adjacent Portsmouth, Ohio/Charleston–Huntington, West Virginia media market served as the default CW affiliate in Parkersburg, being offered to viewers through local cable and satellite providers.